MntaseTshepi/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Task 0- Writing a program that prints '_putchar' follwed by a new line
+Task 0- Writing a program that prints out the given word and a new line.
+Task 1- Writing a function that prints out the alphabet and a new line.